Xilinx/VVAS/_sources/docs/common/common_plugins.rst.txt

 .. note::

-        Though one input and one output kernel can be integrated using any of the two infrastructure plug-ins, we recommend to use ivas_xfilter plugin for one input and one output kernels.
+        Though one input and one output kernel can be integrated using any of the two infrastructure plug-ins, we recommend using ivas_xfilter plugin for one input and one output kernels.

 Acceleration software libraries control the acceleration kernel, like register programming, or any other core logic required to implement the functions.
 Acceleration software libraries expose a simplified interface that is called by the GStreamer infrastructure plug-ins to interact with the acceleration kernel.
 The following table lists the acceleration software libraries developed to implement specific functionality.
 These libraries are used with one of the infrastructure plug-ins to use the functionality a GStreamer-based application.
 Example pipelines with GStreamer infrastructure plug-ins and acceleration software libraries are covered later in this section.